 Getting to know the catalog: Shelves and lists

-The new catalog offers two ways to keep track of books and other items you’re interested in: shelves and lists.
+The online catalog offers two ways to keep track of books and other items you’re interested in: shelves and lists.

 Shelves